marcredhat/cmlgpu/README.md

 ```

 <br>

-Let's **build an image using the above Dockerfile and push it to a repository**
+Let's **build an image using the above Dockerfile and push it to a repository**.

 ```
 export TMPDIR="/home/tmp/buildah"